HAWHHCalendarBot/study-website-stalker/sites/de-haw-hamburg-en-study-degree-courses-a-z-study-courses-in-detail-course-courses-show-information-engineering-Studierende.md

 #### [Main internship](javascript:void(0))  ####

-An internship placement of 20 hours per week in an industry setting is integrated into the fifth semester of the Information Engineering degree course.
+An internship placement of 20 weeks minimum in an industry setting is integrated into the fifth semester of the Information Engineering degree course.
 Information about the placement is included in the course guidelines.
 To obtain an official certificate outlining the requirements of the internship, please contact the internship coordinator.

 [How to complete the internship placement](/fileadmin/TI-IE/PDF/Studium/Studienorganisation/Pr%C3%BCfungsangelegenheiten/Hauptpraktikum/IE_How_to_do_the_industrial_placement.pdf)